Staff

 Impartial Secretary/Chief Executive Officer

-Hogan is a member of the Joint Administrative Committee to the Plan for the Settlement of Jurisdictional Disputes; member of the Board of Trustees for the Center For Military Recruitment, Assessment and Veterans Employment (CMRAVE); Secretary of the Executive Committee for the Helmets to Hardhats Program; and is a member of the Board of Directors of the National Coordinating Committee for Multiemployer Pension Plans (NCCMP).
+A respected leader in the industry, Hogan serves on the Joint Administrative Committee to the Plan for the Settlement of Jurisdictional Disputes, is Secretary of the Executive Committee for the Helmets to Hardhats Program, a trustee of the Center for Military Recruitment, Assessment and Veterans Employment (CMRAVE), and a board member of the National Coordinating Committee for Multiemployer Plans (NCCMP).

-Hogan received a Bachelor’s of Science Degree in Business Management from The Canisius College of Buffalo.
-He is bilingual in English and Spanish and lives in the greater Washington, D.C. area with his wife Laura, their son Daniel and daughter Isabel.
+He holds a Bachelor of Science in Business Management from Canisius College.
+Fluent in English and Spanish, Hogan resides in the Washington, D.C. area with his wife, Laura, and their children, Daniel and Isabel.

 Mike Dorsey